Arava (Leflunomide)

 Dosage Instructions

-The standard dose is 100 mg per day for the first 3 days, then one 10 mg or 20 mg tablet daily.
-Swallow tablets whole with a full glass of water at about the same time each day.
-You can take it with or without food.
+The typical starting dose is 100 mg per day for the first three days, followed by a maintenance dose of either 10 mg or 20 mg daily.
+Swallow the tablets whole with a full glass of water, and you can take them with or without food.

 What If You Miss a Dose?